Ivo-Balbaert/The_Way_to_Mojo/book/1B_General_info_about_Mojo.md

 * Mojo: a super-charged Python for AI.
 * "It's time to get your Mojo 🔥 back!"
 * Mojo is to Python like TypeScript is to JavaScript.
+* If mojo can defeat Go in terms of parallelism, Rust in terms of stability, Julia in terms of affinity, it will reach unprecedented popularity among developers.